Nauja/Entropy/Draft.md

 Each rule will also define a threshold code analysis tools can use to display a warning message.

-# Primitives
+# Functions

-List of rules that depend on no other rules.
-They usually have a maximum entropy that can be configured by user depending on preferences.
+A function shouldn't have responsibilities beyond its scope.

+Hints can be:

+* A name stating `x_or_y`
+* Too many calls to other functions
+* Too many signatures
+* Difficulty to explain how it works

-## Function has too many responsibilities
+## Function has too many calls

 A function shouldn't have responsibilities beyond its scope.